adamnbowen/neuron/guide/linking.md

 Neuron supports branching links, which can be created using `[[[..]]]`:

 ```
-This is a zettel file, which links (branches of) to another zettel:
+This is a zettel file, which links (branches off) to another zettel:

 * [[[ef3dke98]]]
 ```